stonepros/stone/doc/rbd/rbd-snapshot.rst

                Parent                        Child

-.. note:: The terms "parent" and "child" refer to a Ceph block device snapshot (parent), and the corresponding image cloned from the snapshot (child).
+.. note:: The terms "parent" and "child" refer to a Stone block device snapshot (parent), and the corresponding image cloned from the snapshot (child).
 These terms are important for the command line usage below.

 Each cloned image (child) stores a reference to its parent image, which enables the cloned image to open the parent snapshot and read it.

-A COW clone of a snapshot behaves exactly like any other Ceph block device image.
+A COW clone of a snapshot behaves exactly like any other Stone block device image.
 You can read to, write from, clone, and resize cloned images.
 There are no special restrictions with cloned images.
 However, the copy-on-write clone of a snapshot depends on the snapshot, so you **MUST** protect the snapshot before you clone it.
 The following diagram depicts the process.

-.. note:: Ceph only supports cloning of RBD format 2 images (i.e., created with ``rbd create --image-format 2``).
+.. note:: Stone only supports cloning of RBD format 2 images (i.e., created with ``rbd create --image-format 2``).
 The kernel client supports cloned images beginning with the 3.10 release.

 Getting Started with Layering
 -----------------------------

-Ceph block device layering is a simple process.
+Stone block device layering is a simple process.
 You must have an image.
 You must create a snapshot of the image.
 You must protect the snapshot.
 Once you have performed these steps, you can begin cloning the snapshot.